 Nutritional Sciences and Applied Food Safety Studies (NSAFSS)

-Undertaking internationally based research in the areas of micronutrient metabolism, dietary recommendations, and relationships between diet and health with strong collaborative research links in Pakistan, Peru and Europe through our various funded research programmes.
+Undertaking internationally based research in the areas of micronutrient deficiencies (Hidden Hunger), dietary recommendations, and relationships between diet and health.
+We strive to achieve equitable partnerships with our international partners, and have strong collaborative research links in Pakistan, through our externally funded research programmes.
 We support MSc and PhD research degrees.

 - Professor Nicola Lowe

 - Fiona Willingham

 - Professor Fiona Dykes (Emeritus)